bullhorn/invenias-api-docs/source/index.html.md

 request.pageSize (optional) | | Specify the number of search results to return.

 # Search
-The Invenias REST API has endpoints available for most entity types allowing you to find entities that correspond to keywords or characters specified in the search term.
+The Invenias REST API has endpoints available for most entity types, allowing you to find entities that correspond to keywords or characters specified in the search term.

 <aside class="warning">
-Please note, the minimum charater length for the search term is 3 characters.
+Please note, the minimum character length for the search term is 3 characters.
 </aside>

 <aside class="notice">